 I have been self-employed for many years.
 My independence (relative neutrality), my eventual departure from my own background in science (geology and marine biogeochemistry) and my ensuing journey into bioethics put me in a good position to be able to assist clients in earth and life sciences (particularly earth, marine, and environmental science and technology).

 One of the services I provide is scientific editing.
 This concerns editing of scientific papers, book chapters and grant proposals.
-Most often, I edit scientific papers, in Word or in Latex.
+Most often, I edit scientific papers, in Word or in Latex, and use my own 22-item checklist.

 Papers come to me in a wide range of conditions and from all sorts of academic authors, via word of mouth.
-Often in flurries (after fieldwork, modelling runs or during holidays).
+Often in flurries (after fieldwork, modelling runs or during holidays – because of the break in teaching).

 Responses I have gotten over the years have included “Holy cow… you did such a great job!” from an American scientist for a geochemistry paper (a long time ago) and “I like to thank you for reviewing our paper.
 I am impressed by the quality of the improved version.” from a professor in the Netherlands for an environmental technology paper I tackled a few years ago (who also wrote that he did not want to advertise my services at his department otherwise they’d all come running) and “Great job again.
 Thanks!” from another professor (2019).